-Now you find a number of published books and articles showing the best way to document the procedures, however, the documented procedures need to be practically implemented for the complete effect to be achieved.
+Now you find several published books and articles showing the best way to document the procedures, however, the documented procedures need to be practically implemented for the complete effect to be achieved.

-- The precise documentation of each and every performed task in the lube-program will help to create a complete procedure.
+- The precise documentation of every performed task in the lube-program will help to create a complete procedure.

 - Writing the procedure must not contain only the applications such as regreasing, oil changes, etc. but should also contain the actions like handling the lubricants in storage, purify them upon arrival and their disposal after use.